 First and foremost, window tinting was designed to block ultraviolet (UV) rays.
 In addition to hurting your eyes, causing headaches/migraines (more on that later), and fading interior furnishings, UV rays increase solar heat gain in cars, homes, and businesses.

 Today’s innovative and high-quality window tinting block as much as 99% or more of the sun’s UV rays.
-It does this by reflecting them back into the exterior environment, rather than absorbing them and allowing the rays (photon particles/waves) to penetrate through the windows and into the structure’s interior space(s).
-Once these waves penetrate into interior spaces, they warm it up.
+It does this by reflecting them into the exterior environment rather than absorbing them and allowing the rays (photon particles/waves) to penetrate through the windows and into the structure’s interior space(s).
+Once these waves penetrate interior spaces, they warm it up.
 In addition to warming the airspace, penetrating light waves also warm the objects they strike.
-When this happens, it exponentially warms up the space and creates a radiant head effect.
+When this happens, it warms up the space exponentially and creates a radiant head effect.

 When light hits a transparent window: